 Being able to provide constructive feedback is critical to the growth and success of a business.
 It improves an employee or team member’s performance without killing their motivation with negativity.
 Feedback lets someone know what they did right and what can be improved upon, but it’s a lot easier said than done.

 Constructive feedback requires tactfulness, emotional intelligence, and strong communication skills.
 It doesn’t mean sweeping mistakes under the rug for fear of a confrontation.
-It means providing feedback that’s not accusatory or judgemental but rather objective and designed to yield a better outcome overall.
+It means providing feedback that’s not accusatory or judgmental but rather objective and designed to yield a better outcome overall.

 Utilizing constructive feedback in the workplace helps build accountability by allowing employees to be more honest about what they feel they did well and what they could do better—without fearing an angry manager’s reprisals.